Provision for the Poor in Cleansing Offerings

 God preserves the integrity of atonement while making provision for all to be restored.

-21 “If he is poor, and can’t afford so much, then he shall take one male lamb for a trespass offering to be waved, to make atonement for him, and one tenth of an ephah of fine flour mixed with oil for a meal offering, and a log of oil;
+21 If, however, the person is poor and cannot afford these offerings, he is to take one male lamb as a guilt offering to be waved to make atonement for him, along with a tenth of an ephah of fine flour mixed with olive oil for a grain offering, a log of olive oil,

-22 and two turtledoves, or two young pigeons, such as he is able to afford; and the one shall be a sin offering, and the other a burnt offering.
+22 and two turtledoves or two young pigeons, whichever he can afford, one to be a sin offering and the other a burnt offering.

-24 The priest shall take the lamb of the trespass offering, and the log of oil, and the priest shall wave them for a wave offering before Yahweh.
+24 The priest shall take the lamb for the guilt offering, along with the log of olive oil, and wave them as a wave offering before the LORD.

-25 He shall kill the lamb of the trespass offering.
-The priest shall take some of the blood of the trespass offering and put it on the tip of the right ear of him who is to be cleansed, and on the thumb of his right hand, and on the big toe of his right foot.
+25 And after he slaughters the lamb for the guilt offering, the priest is to take some of the blood of the guilt offering and put it on the right earlobe of the one to be cleansed, on the thumb of his right hand, and on the big toe of his right foot.

-26 The priest shall pour some of the oil into the palm of his own left hand;
+26 Then the priest is to pour some of the oil into his left palm

-27 and the priest shall sprinkle with his right finger some of the oil that is in his left hand seven times before Yahweh.
+27 and sprinkle with his right forefinger some of the oil in his left palm seven times before the LORD.

-28 Then the priest shall put some of the oil that is in his hand on the tip of the right ear of him who is to be cleansed, and on the thumb of his right hand, and on the big toe of his right foot, on the place of the blood of the trespass offering.
+28 The priest shall also put some of the oil in his palm on the right earlobe of the one to be cleansed, on the thumb of his right hand, and on the big toe of his right foot—on the same places as the blood of the guilt offering.

-29 The rest of the oil that is in the priest’s hand he shall put on the head of him who is to be cleansed, to make atonement for him before Yahweh.
+29 The rest of the oil in his palm, the priest is to put on the head of the one to be cleansed, to make atonement for him before the LORD.

-31 of the kind he is able to afford, the one for a sin offering, and the other for a burnt offering, with the meal offering.
-The priest shall make atonement for him who is to be cleansed before Yahweh.”
+31 one as a sin offering and the other as a burnt offering, together with the grain offering.
+In this way the priest will make atonement before the LORD for the one to be cleansed.

 God preserves the integrity of atonement while making provision for all to be restored.